Jessica BonacciContent Writer

 In this video, John from the Internet Marketing team has the scoop on Google Ads negative keywords.
-Learn how to maximize your ad potential by going negative.
+If you want to learn more Google Ads basics, check out our guide on how to use Google Ads!
+Otherwise, keep reading to learn how to maximize your ad potential by going negative.

 So, what are negative keywords?